 What is important to note is that if any of the three factors are 0, then motivation is 0.
 When any of the three factors are low, then motivation is also low.

 Leaders can use Vroom’s expectancy theory to help their employees stay motivated and increase performance.
 When employees feel that they are capable of performing well, they will put more effort into their work.
 This involves clearly defining expectations and making their desired outcomes attainable.
-Make them feel confident and comfortable in their work environment by providing resources and assistance when problems, providing a corporate coach or teaching self-coaching methods, or show them examples of other success stories.
+Make them feel confident and comfortable in their work environment by providing resources and assistance, providing a corporate coach or teaching self-coaching methods, or show them examples of other success stories.
 Then provide feedback for a job well done.

 Effort is based on how the individual perceives the relationships between effort, performance, and outcomes, and it is the employer’s job to define that relationship.
 For someone in sales or anyone who works on commission, this may be very clear by nature.
 If you put a lot of effort into working with clients, you are likely to have better sales results, which clearly produces a higher salary outcome.